Ring of Fame

 Established in 1984 by late owner Pat Bowlen, the Denver Broncos Ring of Fame celebrates the players, coaches and administrators whose exceptional contributions helped define the franchise's success and enduring legacy in the NFL.

-Thomas is the 38th Ring of Famer — and 13th first-ballot selection — in franchise history and will be inducted during halftime of the Broncos' Week 7 game against the Giants on Sunday, Oct.
-19 during Alumni Weekend.
+Thomas is the 38th Ring of Famer — and 13th first-ballot selection — in franchise history and was inducted during halftime of the Broncos' Week 7 game against the Giants on Sunday, Oct.
+19, 2025 during Alumni Weekend.

 The 2015 Denver Broncos etched their place in history with a dominant Super Bowl 50 victory, powered by Peyton Manning, DeMarcus Ware and Super Bowl 50 MVP Von Miller.
 With 1,000-yard receivers Demaryius Thomas and Emmanuel Sanders and the legendary "No Fly Zone" secondary — featuring Aqib Talib, Chris Harris Jr., T.J.
 Ward, Darian Stewart, Bradley Roby and more — the team's relentless defense and veteran leadership defined a championship season built on grit, unity and excellence.